ruodingt/lmark/README.md

 The code will get rid of categories with samples < 15 images.

-Eventually it will left 27756 categories and 1223195 samples
+Eventually it will left 27756 categories and 1223195 samples.
+The original kaggle dataset contains 1.6M images

+By doing that we simplify the problems and concentrate on the basic model building first.

 # Previous Work and Review